esamattis/multip/README.md

 ## Features

--   If one the started processes dies it will bring all others down too so your container orchestration can handle the error (report, restart, whatever)
+-   If one the started processes exits it will bring all others down too so your container orchestration can handle the error (report, restart, whatever)
 -   Reap zombies
 -   Prefix process stdout&stderr with labels so you can know which process sent which message